g-orgo/bot-messagecatcher/README.md

 		secure: true,
 		reconnect: true
 	},
-	channels: [ 'my_name' ]
+	channels: ['<YOUR_CHANNEL_NAME>']
 });

 client.connect();
 ```

-but i've never try this, so i don't know what kind of permissions this has.
+but i've never try this, so i don't know what kind of permissions it has.